 Make a list of all the dishes you will be serving on the big day.
-The night before Christmas get out all of your big serving dishes and mark each one with a post-it note for what you will serve on every plate.
-This way you won't be hunting around for the gravy boat come dinnertime.
+On Christmas Eve, get out all of your big serving dishes and mark each one with a post-it note for what you will serve on every plate.
+This way, you won't be hunting around for the gravy boat come dinnertime.

 If you don't have time to make all the dinner accompaniments, shop-bought can still look beautiful.
-Decant sauces into pretty serving bowls, scatter cranberry sauce with a little orange zest and swirl a little melted butter, a few thyme leaves and some grated nutmeg into bread sauce.
+Decant sauces into pretty serving bowls, scatter cranberry sauce with a little orange zest, and swirl a little melted butter, a few thyme leaves and some grated nutmeg into bread sauce.
 Wrap ready-made stuffing balls in half a slice of bacon and skewer with a rosemary stick.

-With your oven full and hob space limited it's a good idea to choose a cold starter, which can be prepared in advance.
-A sharing platter of seafood, cold meats, pate or a terrine are all great options – try potted shrimp, crab cups or ham hock terrine.
+With your oven full and hob space limited, it's a good idea to choose a cold starter, which can be prepared in advance.
+A sharing platter of seafood, cold meats, paté or a terrine are all great options – try potted shrimp, crab cups or ham hock terrine.
 Place them on a big wooden board in the middle of the table and let everyone tuck in.

-If you're hosting a big family get together but your dining table only seats four, create space by borrowing extra tables of the same height.
-Once the tables are covered with a tablecloth and dressed for dinner your guests will never know you've had to do a patch job!
+If you're hosting a big family get-together but your dining table only seats four, create space by borrowing extra tables of the same height.
+Once the tables are covered with a tablecloth and dressed for dinner, your guests will never know you've had to do a patch job.

 Theme your table for a dramatic effect.
 Start by matching the colours to your dining room or other decorations.
 Use a simple tablecloth with a decorative table runner to create a central focus point.
-For a vintage theme look out for dramatic candelabras, lace napkins and antique napkin holders.
-Or follow the trend for a hunting lodge-themed interior with pinecone name placeholders, rustic fabrics for napkins and taxidermy-inspired centrepieces.
+For a vintage theme, look out for dramatic candelabras, lace napkins and antique napkin holders.
+Or follow the trend for a hunting lodge-themed interior with pine-cone name placeholders, rustic fabrics for napkins and taxidermy-inspired centrepieces.

 Your centrepiece will be the focus of the table, but you don't want it to use up valuable space.
 Pick candelabras or vases with narrow bases so you can still see across the table and have plenty of space for the food.